 Editorial note: Sports Pulse Media is an independent publication.
 We cite official sources for facts and keep analysis separate from advertising.

-The safest place to start buying 2026 World Cup tickets is still FIFA’s official ticketing ecosystem.
+The safest place to buy 2026 World Cup tickets is FIFA’s official ticketing ecosystem.
 Start with FIFA.com/tickets, check official sales phases, and use the FIFA Resale/Exchange Marketplace when it is available.

 That said, many fans will also search StubHub, SeatGeek, Vivid Seats, Viagogo, GoTickets and other resale marketplaces when official inventory is unavailable, prices are changing quickly, or paid search ads appear above organic results.
 This guide compares those routes without treating third-party marketplaces as official FIFA channels.